drinkbeer/CodingQuestion/design/WhatsApp.md

 * HTTP request could only be client send request to server, and server response back.
 (Pull message)
 * Socket connection is long-running, and server could send the message back to client on it's own initiative.
 (Push message)

+#### How to do group chat?

+If sending a message in a group of 500 people, only 10 people are online, with the existing architecture, we will do 500 query in Hash Ring, and message server will connect to 500 socket server.
+But only 10 socket server has active socket connection.
+490 of the communication is waste.

+Solution is to add a Channel Service.
+Channel Service is like a subscribe service of the threads of the group.
+When customer is online, it will first subscribe in the Channel Service in order to be able to receive the message to be pushed.

+When sender sends a message in the group, it will first connect to Channel Service, and then Channel Service push to the Socket Server that subcribes the channel.

+#### How to scale up the socket servers?

+Using Consistent Hash Ring by hashing the user_id.
+Each online user are assigned to one Socket Server in the ring based on the `hash_base64(user_id)` to get the hash partition, and get the socket server that this user socket connection belongs to.

+User ID is stored in User Table.

 #### Write Path